 However, ELSTER is not exactly the most user-friendly tool.
 Firstly, it is only available in German.
 Secondly, you need a special authentication certificate that is sent only through snail mail and it takes a couple of weeks to receive it.

-While there are several online tax filing software for expats in Germany, there’s only one English tool for self-employed people.
+While there are several online tax filing software for expats in Germany, there are only a couple of English tools for self-employed people.

-You can read the full step by step guide for paying taxes as a freelancer in Germany using Sorted.
+You can read the full step by step guide for paying taxes as a freelancer in Germany using online tax filing software.